yunathan51/smiles/README.md

 ## **Issues**

 - **International Flights:** Queries for flights outside Brazil currently do not work.
 This will be addressed when time permits.
-- **API Stability:** The Smiles API is unstable.
+- **API Stability:** The Smiles API is pretty unstable.
 If you don't get any results, visit [Smiles](https://www.smiles.com.br/home) and search for flights manually.
 If the page is blank except for the header, the API is down.

 ## **Additional Information**